Change Data Capture and Other SQL Server Features

 If a database is detached and attached to the same server or another server, change data capture remains enabled.

-If a database is attached or restored with the KEEP_CDC option to any edition other than Enterprise, the operation is blocked because change data capture requires SQL Server Enterprise.
+If a database is attached or restored with the KEEP_CDC option to any edition other than Standard or Enterprise, the operation is blocked because change data capture requires SQL Server Standard or Enterprise editions.
 Error message 934 is displayed:

 SQL Server cannot load database '%.*ls' because Change Data Capture is enabled.
 The currently installed edition of SQL Server does not support Change Data Capture.
 Either restore database without KEEP_CDC option, or upgrade the instance to one that supports Change Data Capture.